Why Mr. Dylan? Consider the following:

 While I hope a few of these pointers have proven helpful, when it comes to developing your voice as a writer, there is no rush.
 While you’re building an audience, few will find you because of your voice — unless you sing like Sinatra or write like Mark Helprin.

-And by the time your body of Authority Content and Audience are growing, your voice will have naturally emerged.
+Do the same, and by the time your own body of Authority Content and Audience are growing, your voice will have naturally emerged.

 You have a tribe of your own, just waiting for you to begin sharing your message.
 So, don’t listen to the naysayers (including the one in your head) telling you that you shouldn’t begin.
 Start writing in your voice – however uncertain you may be – focusing on your genuine, passionate, and universal message.
 Write naturally, and consistently, and your fans will find you.
 (And maybe that Nobel Prize won’t be too far behind.)